5/4/2021

 speaker

-Aaron.
 Great.
 Hey, good morning.
 Thanks for taking my question.
-I'm just curious, you know, now that the portfolio, you've gone through health and nutrition, the separation there after we made some acquisitions here to both of you and I, separated into these segments as well with water.
-What else are you guys thinking of as far as, you know, continued kind of portfolio management, also the non-core is mostly out?
+I'm just curious, you know, now that the portfolio, you've gone through health and nutrition, the separation there after you've made some acquisitions here to bulk up E&I, separated into these segments as well with water.
+What else are you guys thinking of as far as continued kind of portfolio management?
+Also, the non-core is mostly out.
 Is the business kind of operating at a level that you're comfortable with?
-I know you've also undertaken a lot of cost reductions, but maybe strategically you can just give us your thoughts on maybe some of the next steps as we see moving forward for the music box.
+I know you've also undertaken a lot of cost reductions, but maybe strategically you can just give us your thoughts on maybe some of the next steps as you see moving forward for the new department.
 Thanks.

 speaker